The Equator runs through Uganda, and you can visit it

 Not only is it a place where you can stand in both hemispheres, it is a landmark in Uganda not just for tourists but anyone passing by.

 -The Equator on the Road to Western Uganda has become a thriving hub made up of some trendy restaurants and shops where to buy souvenirs from Uganda that you can take home.

 Some of the Shops were set up by NGO’s and money raised through sales go to the children that the NGO supports.

 Due to its popularity, the prices have risen accordingly for food at restaurants there and arts and crafts sold there.

 The Equator is an imaginary line that divides the world, earth into two Regions of the northern and southern hemispheres.
 Along with this imaginary line called the equator, a magnetic needle-like found on a compass would have no dip and remain in a perfectly horizontal position.

-Showmanship and the desire to make a little cash causes some to show the flow of water going down clockwise and counterclockwise in the Northern and Southern Hemispheres.
+Showmanship and the desire to make a little cash is the reason that you find some trying to show the flow of water going down clockwise and then counterclockwise in the Northern and Southern Hemispheres.

 Souvenir Shops and Restaurants: